Anturit/Anturidatan_visualisointi/documentation/testing_instructions.md

-# Testing instructions
+# Instructions to run automated tests locally

-In /server/.env set the value of variable:
+In /server/.env set the values of the following environment variables:
 * TEST_MONGODB_URI to be the URL of the database used for testing
 * PORT to be the port used by the server
 * SECRET to be any secret string